HeimirDavid/recipe-application/README.md

 This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
 These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.

 ## Existing Features
-* **Register** - Allows a user to create an account by filling out a form with their wished username and password
+* **Register** - Allows a user to create an account by filling out a form with their wished username and password.
 * **Login** - By filling out a form with their username and password a user can use the full features of the site.
-* **Browse recipes** - Allows a user to look around and see what other people are sharing to the site.
+* **Browse Recipes** - Allows a user to look around and see what other people are sharing to the site.
-* **Search recipes** - A search function on the browse page allows a user to look up a recipe, or author by filling out the search field with a keyword and search for it.
+* **Search Recipes** - A search function on the browse page allows a user to look up a recipe, or author by filling out the search field with a keyword and search for it.
 * **Add Recipe** - Allows a logged in user to add a recipe to the site by filling out a form which ask for specific information about the recipe.
 After form is filled out, just press the button "Add Recipe" and it's done.